King’s Lynn railway station sign in Norfolk under clear blue sky, gateway for walkers accessing the Norfolk Coast Path.

 Getting to the Norfolk Coast Path by Train

 Access to the Norfolk Coast Path is straightforward by rail, with connections linking the coastline to London and the wider network.
-As a self-guided walking route, the trail works naturally with public transport, allowing walkers to arrive at one end of the route and leave from another without retracing their steps.
+The route works well with public transport, allowing you to arrive at one end and leave from another.

 Main Rail Gateway: King’s Lynn

-The primary rail access point for the western start of the route is
+The main rail access point for the western start at Hunstanton is King’s Lynn.

 From King’s Lynn, the coast is reached by bus or taxi, with regular connections to Hunstanton.